-Master's programs prepare students to provide primary care to individuals across the lifespan in various settings.
-Graduates can take up NP positions in clinics, emergency rooms, intensive care units, and physicians' offices.
-Job opportunities are also available in various specialized care centers such as oncology, renal, and women's care centers.
+Master's programs help prepare students to provide primary care to individuals across the lifespan in various settings.
+Graduates may be able to take up NP positions in clinics, emergency rooms, intensive care units, and physicians' offices.
+Job opportunities may also available in various specialized care centers such as oncology, renal, and women's care centers.
 NPs are in high demand in rural and under-served areas, and some graduates choose to pursue careers in the global health arena.
-Graduates may also take up positions as faculty members in schools of nursing, where they can mentor and guide students or pursue careers in nursing administration and research.
+Graduates may also go on to work in nursing administration and research or as faculty members in schools of nursing.

 Online graduate certificate programs are available for licensed RNs who have a master's or doctoral degree and wish to pursue advanced, specialized nursing roles.
 The most common NP certificates are for family practice nurse practitioners, but there are also certificate programs for adult-gerontology, neonatal, and psychiatric care.
 Certificate programs range from 26-50 credits and last two to five years, depending on whether students attend full time or part time.
 Because most online NP certificate programs are designed for currently practicing nurses, they are often offered in a flexible, part-time learning format to accommodate students' work schedules.

-Admissions criteria typically include a current license to practice as an RN, a resume, letters of recommendation, a written personal statement, undergraduate and graduate transcripts with a minimum GPA requirement, and clinical experience in a nursing specialization.
+Admissions criteria for online NP certificates typically include a current license to practice as an RN, a resume, letters of recommendation, a written personal statement, undergraduate and graduate transcripts with a minimum GPA requirement, and clinical experience in a nursing specialization.
 Some schools may also have state residency requirements or require an interview with a faculty member or graduate exam scores.

 Completion of an accredited NP certificate program will typically qualify students to take a certification exam with the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.

 Nurse practitioners need at least a master’s degree in advanced nursing skills to become certified.
-Accelerated NP programs provide a way for non-nurses or current registered nurses to earn the master’s credential in a shorter time frame.
-The NP master’s degree is a specialized degree program, and incoming students have to decide which area of advanced practice care they would like to work in.
-Potential clinical areas include acute care, adult care, family care, geriatric care, pediatric nursing, and psychiatric/mental health nursing.
+Accelerated online NP programs provide a way for non-nurses or current registered nurses to earn the master’s credential in a shorter time frame.
 There are two distinct types of accelerated nurse practitioner programs: those for current RNs and those for non-nurses.

 Accelerated NP programs for current bachelor’s degree-level RNs take approximately a year and a half to complete.
 These programs often utilize online courses for the didactic portion of the degree; students still complete clinical classes in their local area.
 Like NP programs for non-nurses, these accelerated degrees are available in a variety of advanced practice areas.